 - reinforcement learning

 - genetic algorithms

-There will be NO possibility to acquire an extra credit point!
+This course does not offer the possibility to acquire an extra credit point.

 Course Schedule and Room Assignments

 |Exercises (1st group / 4th group)||Mon, 13:00 - 15:00||15.10.2018 / 05.11.2018||G22A-120 / G16-250